CMSgov/ab2d-website/onboarding.md

 # {{ page.title }}

-How can my organization start using the AB2D API?

-The AB2D API allows active, stand-alone Prescription Drug Plan sponsors (PDPs) to use Medicare Parts A and B data for [more effective services and better health outcomes]({% link use-cases.md %}).
-To receive access to production data, your organization must:

-1. Attest (agree) to AB2D data protocols.
-1. Appoint a technical point of contact for your organization.
-1. Test synthetic data in the sandbox.
-1. Receive credentials to access production claims data.
+Only active, stand-alone Prescription Drug Plan (PDP) sponsors can access production enrollee claims data, but anyone can use the sandbox environment to get test claims data and try the API.

+<a href="https://docs.google.com/document/d/19gV19BHBqGVezAcpNAm90DlVYlXKZSoW3Tvg4N9Bkq8/edit?usp=sharing" class="usa-button usa-button--unstyled">Visit the sandbox {% include sprite.html icon="arrow_forward" %}</a>
 ## Step 1

-### Begin attestation

-#### Agreements and authorization
+### Attest to AB2D data protocols

-To access production claims data, an executive from your organization (“Attestor”) first needs to agree (“attest") to our [Claims Data Usage Protocols](https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745).
-These protocols include limitations on data use and disclosure.
+A current CEO, CFO, or COO  (“Attestor”) from your organization first needs to agree (“attest") to our Claims Data Usage Protocols.
+These protocols include [legal limitations on data use and disclosure](https://www.federalregister.gov/documents/2019/04/16/2019-06822/medicare-and-medicaid-programs-policy-and-technical-changes-to-the-medicare-advantage-medicare#page-15745).

+Log in to the [Health Plan Management System (HPMS)](https://hpms.cms.gov/app/ng/home/) and select _Claims Data Attestation_ (under _Contract Management_).
+We encourage you to have multiple Attestors.
+This prevents gaps in access if Attestors leave the organization.

-#### How do I attest?
+#### How do I complete attestation?

-- Log in to the [Health Plan Management System (HPMS)](https://hpms.cms.gov/app/ng/home/)
+Once you log in to the [Health Plan Management System (HPMS)](https://hpms.cms.gov/app/ng/home/) and select _Claims Data Attestation_ (under _Contract Management_):
-- Select Claims Data Attestation (under Contract Management)
-- Choose an option for one, multiple, or all contracts in the Contracts Without Attestation window
+1. Choose an option for a single, multiple, or all contracts in the _ontracts Without Attestation_ window.
-- Select the Attest button
+2. Select the _Attest_ button.
-- Review the Claims Data Usage Protocols
+3. Review the _Claims Data Usage Protocols_.
-- Select I hereby certify that I understand the attestation above
+4. Select _I hereby certify that I understand the attestation above_.
-- Select Confirm
+5. Select _Confirm_.

-An organization can have multiple Attestors.
-We encourage that you have multiple executives attest to each of their participating contracts.
-This prevents gaps in access if one Attestor leaves the organization.

-To add multiple Attestors:

-Follow the same steps.
-The Attest button will now be labeled “re-attest” under step 4.
+To add multiple Attestors, follow the same steps and select the _Re-attest_ button in step 4.

 #### What are the requirements to be an Attestor?